 Before you can accurately assess which air conditioning system will most effectively satisfy your needs, you must first figure out what your needs are.
 Being familiar with your home or the area you will be conditioning is essential to selecting the best AC.
 To reach that level of familiarity, you should confirm the information on the following factors:

-- The amount of space that needs to be air-conditioned(I already provided a calculating technique for this)
+- To start with, “the amount of space that needs to be air-conditioned”(I already provided a calculating technique for this)

-- The nature of the walls, whether external or internal
+- Secondly, The nature of the walls, whether external or internal

-- The total heat generated by the system
+- Also, the total heat generated by the system is a predetermining factor.

 - The price of the system